 "Typically, default is triggered when a borrower misses a specific number of monthly payments . . .
 Foreclosure is the legal process by which a lender attempts to recover the amount owed on a defaulted loan by taking ownership of and selling the mortgaged property."

-The good news is there are alternatives available to help you avoid going through the foreclosure process, including:
+The good news is there are to help you avoid going through the foreclosure process, including:

 - Loan modification